zuozhenggh/learning-library/oci-library/oci-hol/oci-dataflow-sampleapp/dataflow-sampleapp/samplehiveexternaltable.md

    1. Queries the data and metadata that are stored in the metastore #2 above.

-   2. Build a sample machine learning model to explore to predict sentiment given a review text
+   2. Build a sample machine learning model to explore to predict sentiment given a review text.
+Classifiy Yelp reviews as positive / negative and identify most relevant phrases based on the textual content .

    3. Demonstrates that metastore acts like a unified store for data platform allowing applications and different personas to share data and metadata.